- Home

 There’s a significant link between diet, health, and longevity – and we all have the potential to boost our health by making some diet changes.

-Whether this means swapping to whole grains, reducing your meat intake, or adding nuts and seeds to your meals, these are all positive steps towards enjoying a longer, healthier life.
+Whether this means swapping to whole grains, reducing your meat intake, or adding nuts and seeds to your meals, there are many small steps you can take towards enjoying a longer, healthier life.

-For more healthy diet tips, head over to the diet and nutrition section of our website where you’ll find information on everything from mood-boosting foods to foods that may reduce the risk of dementia.
+For more healthy diet tips, head over to our diet and nutrition section, where you’ll find information on everything from mood-boosting foods to foods that may reduce the risk of dementia.

 What dietary habits do you follow to boost longevity?
 Have any of the suggestions in this article inspired you?
-We’d love to hear from you in the comments below.
+We’d be interested to hear from you in the comments below.

 * Links with an * by them are affiliate links which help Rest Less stay free to use as they can result in a payment or benefit to us.
 You can read more on how we make money here.